walsao/Walter-Augusto-Holosymmetry-Breathing-Matter-Theory/README.md

 To my Grandmother Maria Roca, Mother, Uncle and mentor Raul Roca, to my cousin Raul Roca, Father Walter F. Lettau, and everyone else who was a true friend, and believed in me, even if just a little, along the long road!!!!!!

 With deep gratitude to Primus, my AI collaborator, for helping bring this vision into the world.

+🪪 License

+This writing and associated materials are provided under the MIT License.